 The three main modes of assessment used on this programme are:

-Written Assignments – work undertaken by the student in his/her own time.
+Written Assignments – work is undertaken by the student in his/her own time.
 Written assignments may take the form of an illustrated paper or report.
-In both cases the student is expected to demonstrate critical insight and proficiency in articulating the results of a practice or research based assignment.
+In both cases, the student is expected to demonstrate critical insight and proficiency in articulating the results of practice or research-based assignment.

 Seminar Presentations – this form of assessment requires the student to demonstrate conceptual understanding and evaluate the rigour and validity of published research.
 Seminars may take the form of individual and/or group presentations to peers and other professional groups.

 This Framework aims to develop your professional skills and competence alongside your academic subject knowledge.
 You’ll study up to 40 credits per level throughout your programme from the Graduate Attributes Framework.